Yuhan-Fei/SMRTnet/README.md

 <p align="center"><img src="figs/demo1.png" width=100% /></p>

 ### :spades: Evaluation
-For evaluation of the models, we provide the script `eval.sh`.
-You can run it using
+You can run the evaluation using:
 ```
 python main.py --do_test
 ```